OHI-Science/chn/province2015/reports/READMEappendix.md

 Mostly we need higher quality, time-series data.

 - Habitat data are scarce for some regions.
 Habitat trend was calculated based on available data.
 When there was only one year of data, the trend was assumed to be -0.1.
 - Species area data was missing.
-SPP model wasn't able to incorporate area data at all, which results in an incomplete picture of the status of SPP and BD.
+SPP model wasn't able to incorporate area data at all, reslting in an incomplete picture of the status of SPP and BD.
 - AO model needs to be revisited.
 (Need to edit: Current model is not good)
 - FIS catch data collection needs to be standardized and at finer scale.
-See Goal Model Comparison table for more detail.
+See the Goal Model Comparison table below for more detail.

 ## Goal model description and reference points
 This table compares models and reference points from the OHI 2014 global assessment with the OHI+ China assessment.
 Note that while most global models are unchanged from the original 2012 assessment, some approches have been modified and are indicated in the table below.